Sitecore/KomfoSharp/README.md

 # KomfoSharp

 KomfoSharp is a .NET wrapper for the Komfo API.
+Find [more](https://sitecore.github.io/komfosharp) about KomfoSharp API.

 ## Installation